Hussam Abu Safiya: Hospital evacuation and arrest

 In December 2024, Abu Safiya was interviewed on multiple international news outlets; on 23 December, he told NBC News that Israeli sniper fire and tank shells had damaged Kamal Adwan Hospital's nursery and maternity ward, among others.

 On 27 December, the IDF carried out a forced evacuation of the hospital's staff and patients.
 Footage was released of Abu Safiya leaving the hospital and approaching an Israeli tank, where he shook hands with a soldier and stated that there was no one left in the hospital before entering the tank.
 The Gaza Health Ministry reported that Abu Safiya had been taken to a detention centre to be interrogated.
 The IDF reported that 240 people had been detained following the hospital's evacuation, describing it as being a "Hamas terrorist stronghold".
-Females at the hospital, including Abu Safiya's wife, were evacuated to Indonesia Hospital, and Kamal Adwan Hospital was declared unoperational.
+Dr. John Kahler, co-founder of MedGlobal, called Abu Safiya "a friend of mine, a hero, mentor," and said he had never seen any evidence of Hamas links to him or the hospital.
+Women at the hospital, including Abu Safiya's wife, were forced to evacuate to the Indonesia Hospital, and Kamal Adwan was subsequently reported to be out of service.

-On 2 January 2025, Physicians for Human Rights - Israel submitted a request on behalf of Abu Safiya's family requesting information on his whereabouts.
-After initially stating that it had "no indication" of Abu Safiya being either arrested or detained, on 3 January the IDF confirmed that he was being investigated on suspicion of "holding a rank" within Hamas.
+On 2 January 2025, Physicians for Human Rights–Israel submitted a request on behalf of Abu Safiya's family requesting information on his whereabouts.
+After initially stating that it had "no indication" of Abu Safiya being either arrested or detained, on 3 January the IDF confirmed that he was being investigated on suspicion of "holding a rank" within Hamas, without providing evidence for the allegation.
+Detainees who had worked with Abu Safiya at Kamal Adwan Hospital denied that he had been a member of Hamas.
 While Abu Safiya's location was not shared, Front Line Defenders and the Euro-Mediterranean Human Rights Monitor both reported that testimonies from multiple Palestinian detainees suggested that after initially being interrogated and beaten at a site in Al-Fakhura in Jabalia, Abu Safiya had been taken to the Sde Teiman detention camp in the Negev, and that his health had declined significantly since being detained.
-Detainees who had worked with Abu Safiya at Kamal Adwan Hospital denied that he had been a member of Hamas.